lingluodlut/lingluodlut.github.io/_pages/about.md

 Challenges
 =====
+- The 2019 China Conference on Knowledge Graph and Semantic Computing (CCKS 2019) Challenge: Chinese Clinical Named Entity Recognition Task, The Third Place in 44 Teams
 - The 2018 China Conference on Knowledge Graph and Semantic Computing (CCKS 2018) Challenge: Chinese Clinical Named Entity Recognition Task, The Third Place in 69 Teams
 - BioCrative VI Precision Medicine Track: Document Triage Task, The Second Place in 10 Teams
 - BioCreative V.5 Challenge: The CEMP (Chemical Entity Mention in Patents) Task, The First Place in 14 Teams